Passengers Stranded in Lahore as Pakistan Suspends Samjhauta Express; Train from India Reaches Attari

 In the wake of the Pulwama terror attack by the Pakistan-based terror group Jaish-e-Mohammad (JeM), tensions have escalated between India and Pakistan.

 India carried out air strikes against the biggest training camp of JeM in Balakot.
-In the operation, a very large number of JeM terrorists, trainers, senior commanders and groups of jihadis who were being trained for suicide attacks were eliminated.
+In the operation, a very large number of JeM terrorists, trainers, senior commanders and groups of jihadis who were being trained for suicide attacks were eliminated, as Goverment of India said.
 The facility at Balakot was headed by Yousuf Azhar, the brother-in-law of the JeM chief.

 At least 40 CRPF personnel were killed and many injured on February 14 in one of the deadliest terror attacks in Jammu and Kashmir when a JeM suicide bomber rammed a vehicle carrying over 100 kg of explosives into their bus in Pulwama district.